InformaticsMatters/cookiecutter-ansible-kubernetes/README.md

 ## Creating an application
 This is all down to cookiecutter.
-Once you've installed cookiecutter you can prepare an application using this project's GitHub reference: -
+Once you've installed cookiecutter you can prepare an application using this project's GitHub reference.

+>   Importantly **YOU DO NOT NEED TO CLONE THIS REPOSITORY** to use the cookiecutter.
+    The cookiecutter will clone and use the repository for you.

-Consider creating a virtual environment to run the cookie-cutter: -
+Consider creating a virtual environment to run the cookie-cutter and then run it from a directory where you want your kubernetes-based Ansible project to be created.
+You will eventually commit the project you create to GitHub.

     $ python -m venv venv
     $ source venv/bin/activate
     $ pip install --upgrade pip

-    $ pip install -r requirements.txt
+    $ pip install cookiecutter==2.*

+    $ cd ~/Code
-    $ cookiecutter gh:informaticsmatters/cookiecutter-ansible-kubernetes \
+    $ cookiecutter gh:informaticsmatters/cookiecutter-ansible-kubernetes
-        --overwrite-if-exists

 The resultant project is created in the current directory, in a directory named after your chosen **project_name**.